caisak/Laboration-1/README.md

 My story takes the player to their apartment where they are informed that their cat has hidden and that they need to locate it.

 The user can then click on different rooms and read a description of each room and choose to enter the rooms.
-Inside the rooms they can check if the cat is inside of a vase, a closet, a cat bed or a box.
+Inside the rooms they can check if the cat is inside of a vase, a closet, a cat bed or a cardboard box.

 When the user has found the cat the message "You found the cat, great job ${myName}! is displayed and the game is over.